dotnet/docs/docs/csharp/language-reference/operators/member-access-operators.md

 | `{n1}..^{n2}` | All values in the collection between `{n1}` inclusively and `{n2}` starting from the end exclusively. |
 | `^{n1}..^{n2}` | All values in the collection between `{n1}` starting from the end inclusively and `{n2}` starting from the end exclusively. |

+To help visualize these various expressions, the following code uses an array with values one through ten, and performs the following operations:

 :::code language="csharp" source="snippets/shared/MemberAccessOperators.cs" id="RangesAllPossible":::

 > [!IMPORTANT]
-> Implicit conversions from `int` to <xref:System.Index> will throw the <xref:System.ArgumentOutOfRangeException> when the value is negative.
+> Implicit conversions from <xref:System.Int32> to <xref:System.Index> will throw the <xref:System.ArgumentOutOfRangeException> when the value is negative.

 For more information, see [Indices and ranges](../../whats-new/tutorials/ranges-indexes.md).